 If OKRs in your company are expected to trace visibly to a company strategy document, a multi-year strategic theme, or a Balanced Scorecard framework, Cascade is the right tool.
 Its build-down-from-strategy architecture is unique in this comparison.
 For most companies under 300 employees, this connection is less important than actual IC update frequency.

-5. What is the realistic IT security and compliance requirement?
+5. The realistic IT security and compliance requirement

 What to validate before signing